Pomax/BezierInfo-2/README.md

 ## Weird personal dependencies?

-There are a number of dependencies that are pulled from my own forks of projects, because they included patches (either by myself or others) that fix problems or shortcomings that have not been merged into upstream yet, or have been merged in but not released as a version that can be pulled down from npm yet.
+There are a number of dependencies that are pulled from my own forks of projects, because my versions include patches (either by myself or others) that fix problems or shortcomings that have not been merged into upstream (yet?), or _have_ been merged in but have not had a new release (yet?).